unlaunch/documentation/_docs/sdks/nodejs-sdk.md

 ## Import the SDK Library

-The first step is to import the Unlaunch SDK as npm dependency in your application.
+The first step is to import the Unlaunch SDK.
+Using NPM:

-For Npm,
 ```xml
 npm install --save unlaunch-node-sdk
 ```